Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Lattice models of SYK-atoms

 Consider an additional band of electrons, $d_{\r i}$, defined on the sites of the same hyper-cubic lattice with orbital labels $i=1,.., N$, with a separately conserved density, $\mathcal{Q}_d$.
 We are interested in Hamiltonians of the form,

 where $\epsilon_\k$ is the dispersion for $d-$electrons (including the respective chemical potential) and $H_c$ continues to be defined by Eq. (\ref{lattice1a}) and (\ref{lattice1b}).
 The $V_{ij;k\ell}$ are assumed to be identical at every site, thereby preserving translational symmetry, and chosen from a Gaussian random distribution with $\overline{V_{ij;k\ell}} = 0$ and variance $\overline{|V_{ij;k\ell}|^2} = V^2$.
 We are particularly interested in the regime where the bandwidth for $d-$electrons, $W_d$, far exceeds the $c-$electron bandwidth, $W$.
 The setup here is reminiscent of the periodic Anderson model for an itinerant `conduction' electron band coupled to a strongly interacting, narrow band \cite{hewson_book}, except that the interaction terms now are chosen to have a purely SYK form.
+A different variant of the two-band model involving an inter-band hybridization that conserves only the total density has also been analyzed \cite{mcgreevy}.

 In the large$-N$ limit, only a set of coupled melon graphs survive for the Green's function corresponding to both $c$ and $d$ electrons (Fig. \ref{melon2}),

 where $\Sigma(i\omega_n,\k)$ and $\Pi(i\Omega_n,\q)$ are as defined earlier in Eq. (\ref{lattice2b}).